Rev. Paul Andrew Johnson

 I grew up in West DePere, WI, right next to Green Bay (Go Packers!)
 I attended Elementary-High School in West DePere's School District, followed by Undergrad at St. Norbert College in the same town.
 I graduated with a Major in English--Creative Writing, and a Minor in French December of 2009.
 A mere week after graduation, I received the call to ministry, and spent the next 1.5 years getting involved in my home congregation and reconnecting with the church.
 I received my Master of Divinity in 2015 from Wartburg Theological Seminary.

 Did you always want to be clergy?

 I felt a calling to work with the church when I was in my teens, but quickly rejected it because I "lacked the proper skills."
 Again the call surfaced after graduation from high school, but I dismissed it since I had felt excluded as unworthy by certain members of the church.
 Finally in 2009, at a Christmas Eve service (of all places!)
 I walked in and felt overcome with the call.
 I had a moment of panic in the church where I was so filled with emotion that I thought I was going to die.
 I remember thinking "Okay, God.
 You win."
-Immediately I was able to breathe again, and was overcome with joy.
-I ran out of excuses, and it has been an amazingly joyous and affirming journey ever since.
+Immediately I was able to breathe again, and was filled with joy.
+I ran out of excuses, and spoke with my parents, followed by my pastor.